-The group aims to support better landscape governance by combining cutting edge science from widely differing scientific fields.
-They are convinced that sustainable landscape governance goes nowhere without practical knowledge and wisdom which makes close connection to a wide array of stakeholders key for our success.
-It calls for new combinations and partnerships of science, entrepreneurs, citizens, NGOs and governments; it calls for building landscape knowledge and understanding in unexplored ways, now and in the future.
+The group is convinced that knowledge production and learning towards sustainable landscape governance goes nowhere without practical knowledge and wisdom.
+This makes close connections to a wide array of stakeholders an essential ingredient for our success.
+It calls for new combinations and partnerships of science, entrepreneurs, citizens, NGOs and governments; it calls for building landscape knowledge and understanding in unexplored ways.

 Sustainable Landscapes Fellowship